The Cast Of The Complicated, Messy Love Triangle In Sally Rooney's "Conversation With Friends" Show, Revealed

 Leading the cast are three familiar faces and one new one: newcomer Alison Oliver will play Frances, Sasha Lane will play Bobbi, Joe Alwyn will play Nick, and Jemima Kirke will play Melissa.

-Piers Wenger, the director of BBC drama, which will air later on Hulu for US audiences, praised the cast after the unveiling.
+Piers Wenger, the director of BBC drama, praised the cast after the unveiling.
 “In casting Alison, Sasha, Joe and Jemima, that same flair and instinct is in evidence and we can’t wait to see how they will bring Frances, Bobbi, Nick and Melissa to life,” he said, according to The Guardian.

 Not convinced?
 A few more reasons why this cast is so perfect: Lane, whose debut performance in 2016's American Honey took Hollywood by storm, will be devious and stunning in the role of the precarious Bobbi, the best friend of the reserved poet Frances, played rising star Oliver.